VKCOM/statshouse/website/docs/introduction.md

 # What is StatsHouse?

-StatsHouse is a monitoring system that is highly available, scalable, and multitenant.
+StatsHouse is an [open-source](https://github.com/VKCOM/statshouse) monitoring system that is highly available, scalable, and multitenant.
 One can hardly overload it—due to [aggregation](conceptual%20overview/concepts.md#aggregation) and [sampling](conceptual%20overview/concepts.md#sampling).
+It allows your applications to send metric data without limitations, and you can view statistics on a graph in a live mode.

 Read more about StatsHouse [features](conceptual%20overview/features.md).

-It allows your applications to send metric data without limitations, and you can view statistics on a graph in a live mode.
+Find StatsHouse on [GitHub](https://github.com/VKCOM/statshouse).

 <img src={WhatIsSh} width="1000"/>